Recommended children's booklists sorted by age or topic

 From EYFS right through to Year 6, the role of wordless picturebooks in literacy development and imaginative enjoyment is hugely valuable.
 Wordless picturebooks help to break down language barriers and invite readers of all ages to craft their own stories based on the pictures before them.
 Curious details and intriguing clues in the illustrations enable the narratives of wordless picturebooks to be open to a range of interpretations – levelling the playing field for every reader to be the storyteller.

-From whimsical wordless delights like the adventure of flying frogs in David Wiesner’s award-winning Tuesday to poignant stories of displacement and migration like Shaun Tan’s The Arrival, this booklist features a selection of the best wordless picturebooks for children aged 4-11.
+From whimsical wordless delights like the adventure of flying frogs in David Wiesner’s award-winning Tuesday to deeper discussion-starters like Duncan Annand’s Caged, this booklist features a selection of the best wordless picturebooks for children aged 4-11.

 Picturebook